wgurecky/wgurecky.github.io/2017/08/23/dgfe_spatial_discretization_of_the_1d_transport_equation.rst

 all cases were executed with 160 scattering source iterations to converge the angle and energy neutron distribution.

-The first result shown in figure [gb\_1] demonstrates the discontinuous nature of the solution approximation.
+The first result shown in figure below demonstrates the discontinuous nature of the solution approximation.
 Neutrons are introduced on the left face traveling to the right with an initial energy of :math:`1e7eV` and with a source flux of :math:`1.27E6 [n/cm^2s]` into a 50cm thick graphite